MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-A-Office-Secretary-Interior/part-2-Freedom-Information-Act-Records-Testimony/subpart-G-Fees/section-2.37.md

 (h) If you fail to pay any FOIA-related fee within 30 calendar days of the date of billing, the processing of any new or ongoing requests and/or appeals from you shall ordinarily be suspended.

-(i) If you would like to reformulate your request so it will meet your needs at a lower cost, you may wish to seek assistance from the bureau's designated FOIA contact or its FOIA Public Liaison (see § 2.66 of this part).
+(i) If you would like to reformulate your request so it will meet your needs at a lower cost, you may wish to seek assistance from the bureau's designated FOIA contact or its FOIA Requester Center(see § 2.66 of this part).

 [77 FR 76906, Dec.
 31, 2012, as amended at 81 FR 11129, Mar.
 3, 2016; 81 FR 92694, Dec.
-20, 2016]
+20, 2016; 84 FR 61828, Nov.
+14, 2019]